 The College of Education and Human Services is preparing our students to be effective educators and is responding to the nationwide call for transformational improvements in our colleges of education.
-The College of Education and Human Services, which has been continuously accredited by NCATE since 1974, engages in periodic reviews and ongoing program evaluations to ensure that our philosophy and practices are current, we adhere to high standards, and we plan for future development.
-CAEP (Council for the Accreditation of Educator Preparation) has eight annual reporting measures which are used to provide information on both program outcome and program impact.
+The College of Education and Human Services, which has been continuously accredited since 1974, engages in periodic reviews and ongoing program evaluations to ensure that our philosophy and practices are current, we adhere to high standards, and we plan for future development.
+CAEP (Council for the Accreditation of Educator Preparation) has four accountability measures, which are used to provide information on both program outcomes and impact.
 Data collected through these reviews lead to continuous program refinement in cooperation with our various constituencies including public school personnel, colleagues in liberal arts and sciences, and colleagues in education programs in other institutions of higher education.

-Following is the list of the CAEP outcome measures with supporting evidence:
+Following is the list of the CAEP accountability measures with supporting evidence:

 Initial Teacher Certification

-Of the 114 students who graduated in the 2018-2019 academic year with an initial teacher certification, 92 responded to the First Destination survey (81% response rate).
-Of those 92 graduates who responded, 67 graduated from Rider’s undergraduate teacher preparation program (Bachelor’s degree) and 25 graduated from Rider’s post- baccalaureate teacher preparation program (MAT or certificate).
-Results of the survey are here.
+Of the 126 students who graduated in the 2020-2021 academic year with an initial teacher certification, 102 responded to the First Destination survey (81% response rate).
+Of those 102 graduates who responded, 100 reported that they were employed full-time (98% employment rate).

 Of the 28 students who graduated in the 2020-2021 academic year with an advanced certification, 25 responded to the First Destination survey (89% response rate).
 Across all programs, all 25 graduates reported that they were employed full-time (100% employment rate).

 Employment Outcomes - Initial Teacher and Advanced Programs (PDF)